simplesthing/federated-modules/README.md

 ## components

-The "remote" application, `components`, is a storybook application that contains the UI components that will be exposed to "host" applications.
+The "remote" application, `components`, is a storybook application that exposes UI components.

 [Code](./packages/components/README.md)